ETC-A/etca-spec/extensions/expanded-registers/README.md

 | `r14`    | `s3`  | Callee Saved |
 | `r15`    | `s4`  | Callee Saved |

-- sN registers are registers that should be saved before re-using.
+- sN registers should be saved before, and restored after, use.
 - tN registers are temporary registers which a function can use however it wants.

 Remember that the above are just suggestions.
 Until a more complete specification of a standard calling convention for ETC-A is specified, expect some implementations not to follow them.